-Based on the respective bill enacted by the Government, the General Council approved a first raft of labour, social, economic and healthcare measures, set out in Law 3/2020 of 23 March 2020 on extraordinary urgent measures for the emergency health situation caused by the SARS-CoV-2 pandemic.
-These measures were subsequently expanded by Law 5/2020 of 18 April 2020 on new extraordinary urgent measures due to the emergency health situation caused by the SARS-CoV-2 pandemic.
+Based on the respective bill enacted by the Government, the million and Euros 100 million, respectively, and covered General Council approved a first raft of labour, social, economic liquidity requirements, as well as costs and work to adapt and healthcare measures, set out in Law 3/2020 of 23 March premises for customer service.
+2020 on extraordinary urgent measures for the emergency health situation caused by the SARS-CoV-2 pandemic.
+These Based on these programmes 12-month credit facilities have measures were subsequently expanded by Law 5/2020 of 18 been granted to customers, which have been secured by the April 2020 on new extraordinary urgent measures due to the Andorran Government. emergency health situation caused by the SARS-Declarations of regulating and supervisory bodies CoV-2 pandemic.

-Law 5/2020 introduced a series of measures to enable companies and families financially affected by COVID-19 to delay repayment of the principal on credits or loans.
-These measures were subsequently ratified and supplemented by Law 16/2020 of 4 December 2020 on new extraordinary urgent measures due to the emergency health situation caused by the SARS-CoV-2 pandemic.
-Provided that the Government does not declare an end to the emergency health situation, Law 16/2020 stipulates by decree a moratorium for salaried workers affected by furlough or a reduction in working hours with regard to their bank mortgage or personal loans used to finance the acquisition or refurbishment of their usual place of residence or purchase a vehicle, provided that the monthly amount of the aforementioned loan and credit repayment, plus costs and basic utilities for the family unit, is equal to or higher than 30% of the net income resulting from the furlough.
+Law 5/2020 introduced a series of measures to enable Various international institutions, including the International companies and families financially affected by COVID-19 to Accounting Standards Board (IASB), the European Banking Authority (EBA), the European Central Bank (ECB), and the delay repayment of the principal on credits or loans.
+These measures were subsequently ratified and supplemented by European Securities and Market Authority (ESMA), have issued Law 16/2020 of 4 December 2020 on new extraordinary guidelines to clarify the treatment of moratoria and to urgent measures due to the emergency health situation caused guarantee coherent application between different countries. by the SARS-CoV-2 pandemic.
+Provided that the Government does not declare an end to the emergency health situation, Law Based on article 4.2.a) of Law 10/2013 of 23 May 2013, the 16/2020 stipulates by decree a moratorium for salaried Andorran Financial Authority (AFA) adopted the following workers affected by furlough or a reduction in working hours quidelines or recommendations as its own: with regard to their bank mortgage or personal loans used to finance the acquisition or refurbishment of their usual place of • At prudential level, EBA/GL/2020/02 Guidelines on legislative residence or purchase a vehicle, provided that the monthly and non-legislative moratoria on loan repayments applied in the light of the COVID-19 crisis, issued by the EBA on 2 April amount of the aforementioned loan and credit repayment, plus costs and basic utilities for the family unit, is equal to or higher 2020, to clarify which moratoria do not automatically lead to than 30% of the net income resulting from the furlough.
 Likewise, a moratorium is established for individuals who own business premises or a maximum of two dwellings for lease or if they have a mortgage loan or credit destined for the acquisition or refurbishment of the aforementioned premises or dwellings that meet certain conditions.
-The moratorium for mortgage loan or personal loan repayments and the extension of the repayment period for mortgage credits are also applicable to salaried workers who have been made redundant as a result of the health emergency triggered by SARS-CoV-2 whilst they are unemployed and receive financial assistance for involuntary unemployment, and to individuals who are self-employed and whose activities have been suspended obligatorily by Government decree or who can justify a significant drop in revenue.
+The moratorium for mortgage loan or personal loan repayments and the extension of the repayment period for mortgage credits are also applicable to salaried workers who have been made redundant as a result of the health emergency triggered by SARS-CoV-2 whilst they are unemployed and receive financial assistance for involuntary unemployment, and to individuals who are selfemployed and whose activities have been suspended obligatorily by Government decree or who can justify a significant drop in revenue.